Skip to main content

 What it does: You set goals, and a real human "boss" checks in on your progress via email.
 The boss holds you accountable, asks for updates, and applies gentle but real pressure when you slack.

-Why it works: Human accountability is more powerful than AI accountability for many people.
-The knowledge that a real person will read your update and respond with judgment (even mild judgment) is more motivating than an automated notification.
+Why it works: Human accountability is more powerful than automated accountability for many people.
+The knowledge that a real person will read your update and respond with judgment, even mild judgment, is more motivating than a notification.

 The limitation: Expensive relative to automated alternatives.
-And the effectiveness depends heavily on which boss you're assigned.
+Effectiveness depends heavily on which boss you are assigned.

 Best for: People who respond strongly to authority and human judgment.
 Managers and professionals accustomed to external oversight.